FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1976/1976-06-04-des-oconnor-entertains.md

 ---
 layout: post
+before: "First Broadcast On "
-more: with a repeat on 10 December 1976 and again on 3 September 1977
+after: " with a repeat on 10 December 1976 and another repeat on 3 September 1977"
 title: Des O'Connor Entertains &#124; 4 June 1976
 maintitle: Des O'Connor Entertains
 subtitle: Series 1